-functioning while in school or work.

-- (a) For consumers residing in a personal residence, a power wheelchair will be covered only if the criteria set forth in paragraphs (E)(2)(b) to (E)(2)(b)(iii) of this rule are met; - (b) For consumers residing in an LTCF, the power wheelchair will be covered only if the criteria set forth in paragraph (F) of this rule are met; and, - (c) Power operated vehicles will only be covered for consumers residing in a personal residence and only if the criteria set forth in paragraphs (E)(2)(b)(i) to (E)(2)(b)(iii) of this rule are met. - (6) The department may determine that coverage of a power wheelchair is necessary under the following circumstances:

-(a) The consumer has severe weakness of the upper and lower extremities due to an orthopedic, neurological or muscular condition but is not totally non-ambulatory; and meets the criteria set forth in paragraphs (G)(4)(b) to (G)(4)(d) of this rule; and meets the criteria set forth in paragraph (G)(5) of this rule, as applicable; and meets the criteria for limited ambulation as set forth in paragraph (B)(4) of this rule; or,

-(b) The consumer does not meet the criteria set forth in paragraph (G)(4)(b) of this rule, but has limited ability to operate a manual wheelchair; and the consumer meets the criteria set forth in paragraphs (G)(4)(a), (G)(4)(c), and (G)(4)(d) of this rule; and, as applicable, the consumer meets the criteria set forth in paragraph (G)(5) of this rule.
+- (viii) Medication management; - (ix) Finance management; - (x) Transfers; - (xi) Use and care of equipment; or - (xii) Activities for which the power wheelchair facilitates independent functioning while in school or work. - (5) When applicable, the following additional criteria must also be met: - (a) For consumers residing in a personal residence, a power wheelchair will be covered only if the criteria set forth in paragraphs (E)(2)(b) to (E)(2)(b)(iii) of this rule are met; - (b) For consumers residing in a LTCF, the power wheelchair will be covered only if the criteria set forth in paragraph (F) of this rule are met; and, - (c) Power operated vehicles will be covered only for consumers residing in a personal residence and only if the criteria set forth in paragraphs (E)(2)(b)(i) to (E)(2)(b)(iii) of this rule are met. - (6) The department may determine that coverage of a power wheelchair is necessary under the following circumstances: - (a) The consumer has severe weakness of the upper and lower extremities due to an orthopedic, neurological, or muscular condition but is not totally non-ambulatory; and meets the criteria set forth in paragraphs (G)(4)(b) to (G)(4)(d) of this rule; and meets the criteria set forth in paragraph (G)(5) of this rule, as applicable; and meets the criteria for limited ambulation as set forth in paragraph (B)(4) of this rule; or - (b) The consumer does not meet the criteria set forth in paragraph (G)(4)(b) of this rule, but has limited ability to operate a manual wheelchair; and the consumer meets the criteria set forth in paragraphs (G)(4)(a), (G)(4)(c), and (G)(4)(d) of this rule; and, as applicable, the consumer meets the criteria set forth in paragraph (G)(5) of this rule.